 Several of us looked at the “professions that are gone in the past” at the beginning of the book and said, “We don’t want to be like that either.
 But how do we create a paradigm shift?”
 He felt a vague sense of uneasiness.

 Although the participating companies were from a wide range of industries, many were second-generation owners or long-established companies that have been in business for many years, especially those in the manufacturing industry and component manufacturers.

 I believe that the industry that will support Japan in the future will be the branded “parts industry.

-Japanese’ finished products market is weak, but Japanese parts manufacturers are still going strong!
+Japanese manufacturing (manufacturers) as finished products is weakening, but Japanese companies as parts manufacturers are still going strong!

 Apple products contain Sony image sensors and microdisplays.

 There are plenty of companies with the world’s top market share, such as Nidec, TDK, Shimadzu, OMRON, and Murata.
 We can rebrand ourselves as a country that excels in precision and flawless manufacturing.

 To achieve this, it is important to have a business strategy that takes advantage of the latest technologies, such as thorough DX and AI analysis.
 This is true even if it is a local parts manufacturer.
 No, rather, smaller companies are able to transform faster and more easily monetize their operations.